White House budget official told Pentagon that order to hold Ukraine aid came from Trump, national security site reports

 The Defense Department issued additional warnings to OMB and the White House about the legality of the hold as it stretched into August.
 Specifically, Pentagon officials made clear they were becoming increasingly concerned about DoD's ability to spend the Ukraine funding by the legally mandated September 30 deadline.

-If the money was not spent by the deadline, it would be returned to the Treasury Department.
+If the money was not spent by the deadline, it would be returned to the Treasury Department in what is known as "impoundment."

 "We were always concerned about the ramifications of holding the military assistance to Ukraine," a Defense Department official told CNN.